Code-Institute-Submissions/Professional-Training-Development/README.md

 	* Using this modal function for my course details.
 * [FREE Pro Git eBook by Scott Chacon and Ben Straub](https://git-scm.com/book/en/v2)
 	* Read parts of this eBook to better understand Git.

+### Elixir of Life
 * [Strong Black French Press Coffee](https://www.youtube.com/watch?v=st571DYYTR8)
 	* Keeps me alert and on-schedule; keeps me going through the night.
 This is the secret source of my programming-powers. :-)

+### Technological Design Decision
 The design decision is to rely on simple Flexbox and Grid Layouts, rather than relying on a framework such as Bootstrap 4, and still maintain a responsive web design.
-In future I may stick to solely to Grid with the minmax() function to ensure a responsive web design, or venture further into Bootstrap 4 territory.
+In future I may stick to solely to Grid with the `minmax()` function to ensure a responsive web design, or venture further into Bootstrap 4 territory.

 ## Testing
 ### Manual Testing Technology